zhengqigao/Awesome-PDA/README.md

 The reference list below will be updated regularly along the author's reading and research.
 Want to contribute?
 If you find some overlooked papers (or even a whole overlooked area), please open issues, contact the author at [zhengqi@mit.edu](mailto:zhengqi@mit.edu), or pull requests.
 For more info about the author, please see his homepage: [https://zhengqigao.github.io/](https://zhengqigao.github.io/).

-## Prediction of the Market, BigTech Company
+## Warm Up: Prediction of the Market, BigTech Company

 - [Global Silicon Photonics Market Size Revenue Expected to Grow USD 9.14 Billion by 2030](https://www.prnewswire.com/news-releases/global-silicon-photonics-market-size-revenue-expected-to-grow-usd-9-14-billion-by-2030--with-27-4-cagr-polaris-market-research-301539481.html)